Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Red Sky Restaurant in Southwest Harbor prides itself on making an upscale dining experience anything but arrogant.
 Rogue Maine is a restaurant that isn’t anything but rogue.
 The small menu selections come with big tastes and unique presentations.

+Copita offers a drink and wine menu much longer than the food list, but every bite and sip is worth savoring.
 If you want to get away on a romantic date, take the ferry to Islesford and dine on the water (literally, it’s on a dock) at the Islesford Dock Restaurant.

 Sweet Treats & Coffee Shops on MDI

 Bar Harbor’s Coffee Matter/Mother’s Kitchen serves coffee concoctions and grub to fuel the day’s adventures.
 Not fruit is forbidden at the Slice of Eden Pastry Shop, with a high-end espresso pair and delicious bakery choices.
+For one big breakfast, try Two Cats with coffee creations like the Milky Way.

 Ice Cream in Bar Harbor is its own food group.
 Here are just a few of the options:

 Southwest Harbor’s go-to pastry and coffee location is the Little Notch Cafe.
 Grab a bottle of wine or a pint of ice cream for later.
-You can also escape the crowds to the Quiet Side Cafe & Ice Cream Shop.
-Ask for a sample of the blueberry pie.
 123 Main Street is the name and the address of this Northeast Harbor pastry and coffee stop.
+Head to Northeast Harbor for a mix of coffee, ice cream, and souvenirs all in one place at McGrath’s.

 Mount Desert Island Breweries & Wineries

 Bar Harbor Cellars at Sweet Pea Farm has something for everyone.
 This family-friendly location has a tasting room, chocolate room, gift shop, outdoor spaces to sip, and 100 acres to explore.
-You can head to Gouldsboro, about an hour off the island, to visit Bartlett Winery.
+You can head to Gouldsboro, about an hour off the island, to visit Bartlett Maine Estate Winery.

 Where to Stay on Mount Desert Island